felixstrobel/tryhackme/crack_the_hash/README.md

 2. 1DFECA0C002AE40B8619ECF94819CC1B<br>
    `n63umy8lkf4i`

-<i>The third question gives us a really long hash.
+<i>The third question gives a really long hash.
 It is `SHA512` with the number 1800 and for this one we again have to `echo` the hash in a file.
 To do so we can use: `echo \$6\$aReallyHardSalt\$6WKUTqzq.UQQmrm0p/T7MPpMbGNnzXPMAXi4bJMl9be.cfi3/qxIf.hsGpS41BqMhSrHVXgMpdjS6xeKZAs02. > hash`.
 Now we can start cracking.<br>
 The full command looks like this: `hashcat -m 1800 hash ./rockyou.txt`</i>

 <pre>